 This is not a smart move.
 What response was Mr Benin expecting?
 Earlier on, we have already discovered that this is a cheating ring.
 That line is likely a dedicated line used to send out answers and thus would not be receiving incoming calls.
 This likely helped the perpetrators discover even earlier that they were caught.

 Ms Chiew and Mr Benin then drove to SEAB, located at Geylang Bahru Lane, to hand over the exam script and devices.
+When they got there, they noticed that "someone had somehow reset the phone".

 There is a legal concept known as chain of custody.
 Upon confiscation, the phone should be sealed in a bag and signed.
 There should be accompanying documentation and the seal should only be broken by the forensic analyst.
 The entire process should be witnessed.
 This ensures that the evidence has not been tampered with.
 Mr Benin cannot just put the phone in his pocket.
 The defence lawyer can argue that Mr Benin works in a rival tuition agency and swapped the phone while in the car to sabotage this tuition agency.